 Before developing the format itself, it was necessary to decide which format should be made.
 We listed the formats that we already offered to our clients at that time, and we identified which formats we could develop.
 We raised positive and negative points for each format and we also identified the goal and segmentation that better combined with each one.

-After that, we analyzed which could be the goals that our portfolio didn’t cover or didn't support well.
-For example: campaigns focused to announce various products simultaneously wasn’t cover by our formats.
+After that, we analyzed which could be the goals that our portfolio didn’t cover or didn't support properly.
+For example: campaigns focused to announce several and various products simultaneously wasn’t cover by our formats.

 With these informations on hands, we started to research some formats of ours competitors - like Facebook Ads, Instagram Ads, Google Ads, etc - offers and which the best value that we could deliver to our clients.

-After this analysis, we found the carousel ad.
+After this analysis, we found a potencial option: the carousel ad.
 This new format would add something new to our portfolio and our clients could see a new value.

 Some formats of our competitors